 The Fuzzy Lookup Transformation in SSIS is used to replace the wrongly typed words with correct words.
 Unlike Lookup Transformation, Fuzzy Lookup transformation in SSIS uses fuzzy matching to find one or more close matches in the reference table and replace the source data with reference data.

 - Fuzzy Lookup Transformation only use OLE DB Connection Manager to establish connection with the Reference table

 - This transformation uses Reference table to compare wrong word in source data with the correct word in the reference table.

 - Fuzzy Lookup allows us to use only DT_WSTR and DT_STR Data type column for Fuzzy Matching.

 - This transformation creates temporary tables and indexes in the SQL Server database at runtime.

-TIP: Please refer Fuzzy Grouping Transformation in SSIS to understand the fuzzy grouping technique in SQL Server integration services
+TIP: Please refer Fuzzy Grouping Transformation to understand the fuzzy grouping technique in SQL Server integration services

 Fuzzy Lookup Transformation in SSIS Example

 In this example we are going to show, how this Fuzzy transformation works on the source data.
 Below screenshot is our source data

 Fuzzy Transformation Lookup reference table is

 STEP 1: Open BIDS and Drag and drop the data flow task from the toolbox to control flow and rename it as Fuzzy Lookup Transformation in SSIS 2014.

 Double click on it and it will open the data flow tab.